Providing Education and Support to Municipal and Nonprofit Cemeteries in Georgia

 Did you miss a workshop?
 Sign up to receive email notification about future workshops.

-Henry Milhollin and Stan Rogers clean a monument using D/2.
+Henry Milhollin of Douglas, GA and Stan Rogers of Rome, GA demonstrate how to clean a soiled monument using D/2 at a workshop in Vienna, GA.

 Cemetery professionals, historians and preservationists from around Georgia rely on GMCA as their number one resource for information!